top of page

 Additionally, I cannot advise or represent anyone on legal matters that fall outside of immigration law and which are generally governed by state law or outside of my practice area.
 For example, I am unable to give advice on tax issues, employment law, family law, etc. Immigration is all federal law based, which is an exception to the rule that an attorney must be licensed in each state in which they practice.

 Finally, as much as I wish I had the capacity to assist with immigration court cases, such representation would be impractical as these cases often move in accordance with local practice and “knowing one’s judge” becomes an imperative, not a luxury.
 With this said, I do my best to assist with detention and bond issues, as practical through an initial consultation, but ultimately these cases must be referred to a local attorney.
 This referral is important as the applicable case law differs between the eleven different federal circuit courts of appeals depending on where one lives.
-(Being licensed in North Carolina, I am only admitted to the Fourth Circuit Court of Appeals.)

 Image by Andrew Stutesman